dustincrs95/library-of-babel-js/README.md

 ### Contributing
 To contribute, simply checkout to your own branch, push your commits to that branch, and then raise a pull request!

-## I hope you enjoy the package- do contribute!
+I hope you enjoy the package!